JamburFox/Jambur-Speech-Filter/README.md

 test.mp4 can be replaced with the location of any audio or video file you want to filter and test_modified.mp4 can be replaced with the name of the audio or video output save location. --audio_bitrate (by default 192k) can also be set to customize the audio bitrate of the modified file.

+You can also add the argument `--filter_file xyz.wav` to play audio over the muted segments.

 # Updating Filter List
 > **WARNING**: The current filter list includes exposed words or phrases that might be considered offensive, given its customizable nature.
 These words are not intended to offend; their presence is solely for the purpose of filtering such language.
 ```